wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

 v)  SRGX  SECTION  Programming Languages
 ============================================

-SRGX Section is about CWEB(CDollar  Web for  remote  webpapplication),
+SRGX (jittechsection1  in  google code) Section is about CWEB(CDollar  Web for  remote  webpapplication),

 CHWEB(otherwise  known  as  GDollar  web for  remote  webapplication)